 There’s a different process to become a provider and you must take a ‘fitness test’ before you can get authorised.

-If you’re a Green Deal provider or a charity and you want to get involved in the Green Deal Cashback Scheme, you’ll need to register.
+If you’re a Green Deal provider or installer and you want to take part in the Green Deal Home Improvement Fund, you’ll need to register for the scheme.